-Further informal consultations took place via email or phone calls on June and July 2015 as well as a second workshop in Ispra, Italy at the EC/JRC from 1 to 3 July 2015 with the participation of more than 40 experts and practitioners from different continents, including STAG members, UN and non-UN.
-List of participants in these consultations can be consulted at the UNISDR webpage devoted for the openended intergovernmental expert working group on indicators and terminology, under terminology: http://www.preventionweb.net/drr-framework/sendai-framework/terminology.

-At the informal consultations, the experts reviewed definitions of phase one and proposed definitions for the terms used in the scope and targets of the Sendai Framework.
+Further informal consultations took place via email or phone calls on June and July 2015 as well as a second workshop in Ispra, Italy at the EC/JRC on 29 and 30 June 2015 with the participation of more than 40 experts and practitioners from different continents, including STAG members, UN and non-UN.
+The experts reviewed definitions of phase one and proposed definitions for the terms used in the scope and targets of the Sendai Framework.
 Final revision was carried out by UNISDR on August 2015.
 As result, more than 80 terms commonly used in the field of disaster risk reduction and the Sendai Framework have been adjusted, redefined or alternatives provided.